-You will need to complete a separate application for each category of award for which you are entering.
-Each organ upisation may submit one entry per category.
+You will need to complete a separate application for each category of award that you are entering.
+Each organisation may submit one entry per category.
 You may not submit the same project into more than one category of award.

 - what has been implemented

 - what the impact has been

 - how it will be sustained / further developed